unit8co/darts/README.md

 4. Create a clean python env and install requirements with pip: `pip install -r requirements/main.txt -r requirements/dev.txt -r requirements/release.txt`
 5. Create a new branch with your fix / feature from the **develop** branch.
 6. Check that your code pass the tests / design new unit tests: `python -m unittest`.
-7. Verify your tests coverage with `./coverage.sh` (additionaly you can generate xml report and use VSCode Coverage gutter to identify untested lines with `./coverage.sh xml`).
+7. Verify your tests coverage by running `./gradlew coverageTest`
+    * Additionaly you can generate xml report and use VSCode Coverage gutter to identify untested lines with `./coverage.sh xml`
 8. If your contribution introduces a significant change, add it to `CHANGELOG.md` under the "Unreleased" section.
 9. Create a pull request from your new branch to the **develop** branch.